 The History of the L. Wayne Camp Award

 In 1986 Arkansas REALTORS® Association President L. Wayne Camp charged the Make America Better Committee (the forerunner of the Public Relations Committee) with a statewide community service project—volunteerism and fundraising for Arkansas Special Olympics.
 He appointed Jim and Brenda Rochelle of Texarkana as Co-Chairs of the Make America Better Committee to implement and oversee the project.
 Part of the incentives were the sale and distribution of “REALTOR® Blue” sweatshirts that had the blue-and-gold REALTOR® logo screen printed on the back.
-REALTOR® volunteers at the Special Olympics local, area, and state games were 2014 encouraged to wear the sweatshirts to identify themselves as volunteers ready and willing to help.
-The first year, fundraising took a backseat to volunteerism.
-President Camp’s home REALTOR® Board, the North Central Board of REALTORS® in Mountain Home, had a turnout of over 50% of its membership at the ASO local and area games with Lorecia Fitzgerald (now Lorecia MacKinder) part of the volunteer team along with REALTOR® Mike MacKinder, now located in Little Rock.
+REALTOR® volunteers at the Special Olympics: local, area, and state games, were encouraged to wear the sweatshirts to identify themselves as volunteers ready and willing to help.
+In the first year fundraising took a backseat to volunteerism.
+President Camp’s home REALTOR® Board, the North Central Board of REALTORS® in Mountain Home, had a turnout of over 50% of its membership at the ASO local and area games with Lorecia Fitzgerald (now Lorecia MacKinder) as part of the volunteer team along with REALTOR® Mike MacKinder, who is now located in Little Rock.
 All three have consistently given leadership encouragement and volunteer time to ASO over the years.

 Adopted as a one-year project, the work for Arkansas Special Olympics was so rewarding it has been the Arkansas REALTORS® Association’s community-outreach project of the Public Relations Committee for the next twenty years.
 (In 1995 L. Wayne Camp chaired the ten-year anniversary of the ASO project.
 1997 ARA President Roy D. Rainey, Jr., renamed the Make America Better Committee as the Public Relations Committee and made volunteerism and fundraising for Arkansas Special Olympics a permanent part of its projects.)